JPPalus/Libmidi/README.md

 ## Start playback

 Calling play(url) will download the MIDI file from url, load the instruments used by this MIDI file and start playback.

->  MIDIjs.play(url)
+>  libMIDI.play(url)